mwiatrzyk/mockify/docs/source/tutorial.rst

 Action chains
 ^^^^^^^^^^^^^

-You can chain :meth:`mockify.engine.Expectation.will_once` method invocations to end up with action chains being recorded, so each time when mock is called, next action in a chain is executed.
+You can chain :meth:`mockify..Expectation.will_once` method invocations to end up with action chains being recorded, so each time when mock is called, next action in a chain is executed.
 For example, you can record expectation that mock is going to be called twice, returning 1 on first call and 2 on